Here’s The New Show You Should Watch This Week

-Streamline recommends “Vida” as the new show you should watch this week.
+Streamline recommends “Picnic at Hanging Rock” as the new show you should watch this week.

-This is a Starz series that’s only six episodes of approximately 30 minutes.
-Therefore, “Vida” is a much more reasonable time commitment than many of the hourlong shows typically recommended here.

-“Vida” has a very grounded plot: The protagonists aren’t robots or career assassins or millionaires in this one.
-The storyline follows two Mexican-American sisters who make a homecoming to East Los Angeles after the death of their mother.

 Other Notable New Shows This Week